minh-ton/apple-updates/terms.markdown

 ## Data Collection

-- `Software Updates` saves your servers’ data (server and channel IDs by default) and your servers’ roles (optional) in order to work properly.
+- `Software Updates` saves your servers’ data (server and channel IDs by default) and your servers’ roles (optional) to work properly.

 ## Terms of Service Changes